SAP-samples/teched2025-XP265/exercises/ex1/README.md

 **Actions to perform:**

-1. **Check onboarding notification:**
+1. **Check onboarding notification information:**
-   - Locate the Cloud ALM onboarding email in your inbox (We just display an example below)
+   - Locate the Cloud ALM onboarding email exposing your endpoint details in your inbox.
+(Note: The example below is for reference only—no need to check your actual email during this hands-on workshop.)
    - Note the specific tenant and access details

     <br><img src="/exercises/ex2/images/02_01_0019.png" />